Know the signs of shortness of breath

 - Neighbors Monica and Alexis have enjoyed keeping fit together for years.

 - Although they’ve been consistent running buddies for the last two years, over the last few weeks, Monica just doesn’t seem able to keep up.

-- Monica knows she has a bicuspid valve, and wonders if this is part of losing her stride despite her efforts to stay fit.
+- Monica knows she has a bicuspid valve, and wonders if that's why she's losing her stride despite her efforts to stay fit.

 Track Your Symptom Progression

-It’s important to ask yourself about symptoms and also important that you do not simply think in terms of “yes” or “no” as your only possible responses, but to consider the degree to which you experience this symptom.
+It’s important to ask yourself about symptoms.
+When doing so, don't simply think in terms of “yes” or “no”, but consider the degree to which you experience symptoms.

 What causes you to become short of breath?
-Is it walking three miles?
-Or has that three mile distance gotten shorter and shorter over time so that you feel breathless after walking to the mailbox?
+Is it walking 3 miles?
+Or has that walk gotten shorter and shorter over time, and do you now feel breathless after going to the mailbox?

-It can be hard to separate our habits from the mechanics of our hearts, which is one important reason you need a healthcare professional to monitor your progress at very regular intervals.
-Your healthcare provider will rely on your accurate reports to help them make treatment decisions.
-The better you are at noticing what is going on, the better you can advocate and participate in building a longer and healthier life for yourself.
+It can be hard to separate habits from the mechanics of the heart, which is one important reason you need a health care professional to monitor your progress regularly.
+Your health care provider will rely on your reports to help them make treatment decisions.
+The better you are at noticing what's going on, the better you can advocate and participate in building a longer and healthier life.

 Download our symptom tracker (PDF) (also available in Spanish (PDF)) and make an appointment with yourself every six months to review and repeat the exercise.
 You never know when being attentive may save a life.